No. 2 UCLA thumps Bakersfield 95-58 in opener, Riley injured

 Bernard's three-point play extended the Bruins' lead to 60-26.

 UCLA responded with six straight points by Juzang and Jaquez to lead 75-39.
-Coach Mick Cronin was able to get his starters some rest over the game’s final six minutes.
+Cronin was able to get his starters some rest over the game's final six minutes while giving minutes to youngsters, including Jaylen Clark, who had 10 points and seven rebounds.

 BIG PICTURE